Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Non-equilibrium multifarious self-organization

 Adding non-reciprocal interactions to the multifarious self-assembly model leads to a system that exhibits shape-shifting between the different target structures, which we visualize by using a simplified coloring scheme described in Appendix \ref{app:Colouring}.
 To identify what state our system is in we use the density of tiles in the lattice, the energy arising from reciprocal bonds being made in the lattice, and the overlaps.
 Overlaps quantify how much of each structure is currently assembled in the lattice.
 From the overlaps we can calculate the error, which describes how far the most assembled structure in the lattice is from being fully assembled.
 In Appendix~\ref{app:orderparams} we provide precise definitions of these three quantities.

 The shape-shifting state is characterized by a low error, with the overlaps for each structure rising and falling along the pre-defined shifting sequence.
 The dynamics of the overlaps is shown in Fig.~\ref{fig:overlaps}, alongside snapshots of shape-shifting.
-In the multifarious-self assembly state, the system can successfully assemble structures (characterized by the low error), but if the non-reciprocal interaction strength $\lambda$ is too low, there will be no shape-shifting.
+In the multifarious self-assembly state, the system can successfully assemble structures (characterized by the low error), but if the non-reciprocal interaction strength $\lambda$ is too low, we do not see shape-shifting.
 The chimera state occurs when the reciprocal interaction strength $\varepsilon$ is too high and can be identified by high error, high density, and low energy.
 The system builds uncontrollably, building unwanted structures attached to the desired ones.
-A sub-state of the chimera regime is homogeneous nucleation, where large domain sizes lead to a particularly low energy.
 The liquid and dispersion states are characterized by a high error and energy, and can be distinguished via the density.
 The liquid state has a high density, whilst the dispersion state has a low density.

 In Fig.~\ref{fig:NESD}, we show the state diagram obtained using continuous-time simulations in non-equilibrium systems, with $\lambda=10$.
 The different states described are marked in the corresponding locations on the state diagram.
 The boundary line for instability towards chimeric structures is the same as that found in equilibrium systems\cite{Metson2025arXiv-a}.
 In particular, this boundary is different compared with discrete-time simulations, due to the faster chimeric growth dynamics in the continuous-time simulations\cite{Metson2025arXiv-a}.
 As found previously in discrete-time simulations\cite{Osat2023NN}, increasing the non-reciprocal interaction strength pushes the liquid-dispersion transition point to larger $-\mu$ and the liquid-chimera transition point to larger $\varepsilon$.